aniket978/DOS/project2/README.md

 # DOS Task2

+What is working?

+The algorithms : 'gossip' and 'push-sum' for the following topologies:
+1.line
+2.imperfect-line
+3.random-2d
+4.torus
+5.full
+6.3d

+What is the largest network you managed to deal with for each type of topology and algorithm?

 - Following is the table showing the maximum problem size(the number of nodes) that the Gossip Algorithm solved for each topology :